Investing News NetworkYour trusted source for investing success

 As mentioned, rare earths deposits contain various types of rare earths, not to mention a range of other impurities such as uranium and thorium, which can be troublesome to dispose of.
 The separation process can be difficult and lengthy, and so far separators outside of China have not managed to undercut producers within the country.

-California's Mountain Pass operation, owned by MP Materials (NYSE:MP), is the only working US rare earths mine and processing facility.
-It produces high-purity separated rare earth oxides, including lanthanum, cerium and neodymium-praseodymium oxide.
+At the moment, California's Mountain Pass operation, owned by MP Materials (NYSE:MP), is the only working US rare earths mine and processing facility.
+The facility, which has a storied history, produces high-purity separated rare earth oxides, including lanthanum, cerium and neodymium-praseodymium oxide.

-Other big rare earths companies developing REE separation operations include Energy Fuels (TSX:EFR,NYSEAMERICAN:UUUU).
-In Utah, Energy Fuels is constructing Phase 1 REE separation infrastructure at its White Mesa mill, which will result in total rare earth oxide (TREO) capacity of 2,500 to 5,000 metric tons per year.
-A planned Phase 2 crack-and-leach and REE separation facility is expected to have up to 15,000 metric tons of TREO capacity annually.
+Other big companies developing REE separation operations include Energy Fuels (TSX:EFR,NYSEAMERICAN:UUUU).
+In Utah, the firm is completing Phase 1 REE separation infrastructure at its White Mesa mill, which will result in separated neodymium-praseodymium capacity of 800 to 1,000 metric tons per year.

 It’s important to keep in mind that rare earths within a mixed concentrate won’t fetch as high a price as those that are already separated.
 When looking at technical reports from junior miners, be sure to check that companies have accounted for this discount when calculating their rare earths basket price, which is the price for all the rare earths bundled into a single number based on the distribution of different rare earths within the deposit.